mittalsukrit/Mathematics-for-Finance/lectures/01-financial-systems.md

 ### SEBI (Securities and Exchange Board of India)

-- Regulates capital markets
+- Regulates capital markets (stocks, bonds, mutual funds)
-- Enforces disclosure and transparency
+- Enforces disclosure and transparency requirements
-- Protects investors
+- Protects investors from fraud and manipulation

+**Key responsibilities:**
+- Approving IPOs and ensuring proper disclosure
+- Regulating mutual funds and portfolio managers
+- Monitoring insider trading and market manipulation
+- Setting rules for brokers and exchanges

+**Recent actions:** SEBI has cracked down on "pump and dump" schemes, imposed stricter disclosure norms, and pushed for faster settlement (now T+1, meaning trades settle in one day).

-US equivalent: SEC.
+US equivalent: SEC (Securities and Exchange Commission).

 </section>